 Alongside Go Live, Datsun also showcased the new Datsun GO facelift and GO+ as well as the brand’s flagship model, the Datsun CROSS.
 Corporate Vice President,& the global head of Datsun, Jose Roman introduced the new Datsun GO Live during a press conference at the GIIAS 2018.
 Speaking at the event, Jose said:

 We’re committed to developing personal transportation solutions to offer greater freedom and more choices to as many customers as possible.
 This idea is at the root of every car we design and every customer we serve, and the Datsun GO-live is the latest expression of this vision.”

 So far the Go and GO+ units that have been testing on our roads are pre-facelift models.
 Now when Datsun has indicated that the next generation models with new design language & new platforms will be teased within a year, it will be interesting to see when actually Ghandhara is going to introduce Datsun vehicles in Pakistan and whether they will be the facelift ones or not.

-Although our market badly needs some variety in the mass-produced sedan and hatchback segment, and the Datsun Go and GO+ will sure be a welcome addition for sure.
+We badly need some variety in the mass-produced sedan and hatchback segment, and the Datsun Go and GO+ will sure be a welcome addition.
 However we are afraid, as always Pakistan might be a generation behind compared to international models, when it comes to the availability of Datsun cars in our country.